 It’s well-known in scientific communities that people who indulge in creative activity, especially those who play musical instruments, have better left-right brain coordination.
 The better the coordination between both hemispheres of the brain, the better our cognitive responses, and the smarter we become.

-More On Depression and the Creative Flow State
+More On Help with Depression and the Creative Flow State

 Speaking from personal experience on the subject of depression – many years ago I was diagnosed with having clinical depression.
-Over the years I discovered that my body, being toxic, was part of the problem.
+Over the years I discovered that my body, being toxic, was part of the problem (emotional as well as chemical toxicity).
 Since I have cleaned out my body doing fasting and cleanses, I’ve been much less susceptible to depression symptoms.
-Also for the last 20 years I’ve kept up an almost daily meditation practice in addition to having a daily creative practice, both of which have a huge impact on my state of mind, and on my health and general state of being.
+Also for the last 20 years I’ve kept up an almost daily meditation practice in addition to having a daily creative practice, both of which have a huge impact on my emotional and mental states, and on my health and general state of being.

-Now, as a creative coach and creativity workshop instructor – and also as a visual and musical artist – I’ve noticed how the flow state bleeds into the rest of my life.
+Now, as a creativity coach and creativity workshop instructor – and also as a visual and musical artist – I’ve noticed how the flow state bleeds into the rest of my life.
 When I spend at least an hour a day doing creative work of some kind, the rest of my day goes so much better than when I don’t do it.
-It affects everything, I mean everything, in my life, in such a positive way.
+It affects everything in my life, in such a positive way.
 I rarely spend a day without playing music or doing design work, or painting.